I have been demoted, is this an unfair dismissal?

 What is the relevance of a demotion in accordance with a contract, industrial instrument or legislation?

-NSW Trains argued that it has not dismissed Mr James because disciplinary action taken in accordance with a contract of employment, enterprise agreement or legislation does not amount to dismissal for the purposes of s 386 of the FW Act.
+NSW Trains argued that it has not dismissed Mr James because disciplinary action taken in accordance with a contract of employment, enterprise agreement or legislation.
+It does not amount to dismissal for the purposes of s 386 of the FW Act.
 Clause 32.14 of the NSW Trains’ Enterprise Agreement, dictates that disciplinary measures that may be taken after an investigation concludes in a finding of fault including: (a) caution or reprimand; (b) a fine; (c) reduction in position, rank or grade and pay; (d) suspension from duty without pay; or (e) dismissal.

-Similarly, regulation 20(1) of the Transport Administration Regulation provides that A transport corporation may impose any one or more of the following punishments in disciplinary proceedings against a transport corporation officer: (a) a caution or reprimand, (b) a fine of an amount not exceeding $100, (c) reduction in position, rank or grade and pay, (d) suspension from duty without pay, (e) dismissal.
+Similarly, regulation 20(1) of the Transport Administration Regulation provides that A transport corporation may impose any one or more of the following punishments in disciplinary proceedings against a transport corporation officer. (a) a caution or reprimand, (b) a fine of an amount not exceeding $100, (c) reduction in position, rank or grade and pay, (d) suspension from duty without pay, (e) dismissal.

 Demotion can be allowed

-Although the demotion appears to be allowed under the Enterprise Agreement and the Transport Administration Regulation, Deputy President Saunders held that the idea that a demotion involving a substantial reduction in remuneration or duties but which is authorized by a contract, industrial instrument or other legislation is not a dismissal within the meaning of the FW Act, is inconsistent with the fact that, according to High Court and Federal Court authority, s 386(2)(c) necessarily implies that a demotion involving a significant reduction in remuneration or duties is a dismissal within the meaning of the FW Act.
+Although the demotion appears to be allowed under the Enterprise Agreement and the Transport Administration Regulation.
+Deputy President Saunders held that the idea that a demotion involving a substantial reduction in remuneration or duties but which is authorized by a contract, industrial instrument or other legislation is not a dismissal within the meaning of the FW Act.
+It is inconsistent with the fact that, according to High Court and Federal Court authority, s 386(2)(c) necessarily implies that a demotion involving a significant reduction in remuneration or duties is a dismissal within the meaning of the FW Act.

 Is a demotion a dismissal?

 Ultimately, Deputy President Saunders held that the decrease in Mr James’s gross remuneration by $13,873 per annum involved a “significant reduction in his remuneration” within the meaning of s 386(2)(c)(i) of the Fair Work Act 2009 (Cth).
-Consequently, Deputy President Saunders concluded that Mr James has been demoted in employment and his demotion has involved a significant reduction in his remuneration, he has been dismissed within the meaning of s 386 of the FW Act, notwithstanding that his employment relationship with NSW Trains is ongoing and has not been terminated and replaced by a new employment relationship.
+Consequently, Deputy President Saunders concluded that Mr James has been demoted in employment.
+That his demotion has involved a significant reduction in his remuneration, he has been dismissed within the meaning of s 386 of the FW Act, notwithstanding that his employment relationship with NSW Trains is ongoing and has not been terminated and replaced by a new employment relationship.

 The decision by Deputy President Saunders has been appealed to the Full Bench of the Fair Work Commission.
 On 13 December 2021, the Full Bench of the Fair Work Commission conducted an appeal hearing before President Justice Ross, Vice President Catanzariti, Deputy President Asbury, Deputy President Easton and Commissioner Ryan.
 The appeal decision has not yet been published.